hackuser15/CS249/Final-Project/ReadMe.txt

    pip install pystruct
 2. Additional instructions to install PyStruct(for different OS') is given at: https://pystruct.github.io/installation.html

-Steps to run Mallet Model
+Steps to run Mallet Model:

 1. Run the mallet_preprocess_data.py file from the Source directory.
 (Mallet jar is already provided)
 2. Run the train_model.sh shell script from Scripts directory to train the mallet model.
 3. Run the test_model.sh script to create the test results.